 - Kent and Medway Growth Hub and Business Support Hotline on 03333 602 300 (Mon-Fri 8.30am – 5.00pm).

-For the tourism and hospitality sector we would also recommend checking: Visit Kent’s Support Page which features transport information, sector representation and monitoring, financial support, consumer messaging and the Kent Big Weekend.
+- For the tourism and hospitality sector we would also recommend checking the Visit Kent Business Website which features transport information, sector representation and monitoring, financial support and consumer confidence reports.

 - Deferring VAT and Income Tax payments